expressjs/session/README.md

-This is typically used in conjuction with short, non-session-length [`maxAge`](#cookiemaxage) values to provide a quick timeout of the session data with reduced potentional of it occurring during on going server interactions.
+This is typically used in conjuction with short, non-session-length [`maxAge`](#cookiemaxage) values to provide a quick timeout of the session data with reduced potential of it occurring during on going server interactions.

 **Note** When this option is set to `true` but the `saveUninitialized` option is set to `false`, the cookie will not be set on a response with an uninitialized